irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 ![Proposed IPC Block Diagram](new_ipc.png)

-The buffers store elements of type `std::shared_ptr<const MessageT>`.
+There are three possible data-types that can be stored in the buffer:

+- `MessageT`
+- `shared_ptr<const MessageT>`
+- `unique_ptr<MessageT>`

+The choice is left to the user.
+By default a `Subscription` will use the type between `shared_ptr<constMessageT>` and `unique_ptr<MessageT>` that better fits with its callback type.

 If the history QoS is set to `keep all`, the buffers are dynamically allocated.
 On the other hand, if the history QoS is set to `keep last`, the buffers have a size equal to the depth of the history and they act as ring buffers (overwriting the oldest data when trying to push while its full).
 Ring buffers are not only used in `Subscription`s but also in each `Publisher` with a durability QoS of type `transient local`.

-The `IntraProcessManager` class stores all the ring buffers and also information about which `Publisher`s and `Subscription`s are connected to each other.
+The `IntraProcessManager` class has access to all the ring buffers and has also information about which `Publisher`s and `Subscription`s are connected to each other.

-A new class derived from `rclcpp::Waitable` is defined, denominated from hereafter `IPCWaitable`.
-An object of this type is created by each `Subscription` with IPC turned on and it is used to notify the `Subscription` that a new message has been pushed into its ring buffer and that it needs to be processed.
+A new class derived from `rclcpp::Waitable` is defined, denominated `IPCWaitable`.
+An object of this type is created by each `Subscription` with IPC enabled and it is used to notify the `Subscription` that a new message has been pushed into its ring buffer and that it needs to be processed.

 The decision whether to publish inter-process, intra-process or both is made every time the